abisxir/alasgar/README.md

 When you run the code, you will see an ugly grey cube.
 Let us move the light:

 ### Scripts
+To program an entity, we need to add a ScriptComponent to our light entity.
+Each component has access to entity, entity's transform and component's data.

 ```nim
 ...